Master of Waves

 Elemental creatures you control get +1/+1.

-When Master of Waves enters the battlefield, put a number of 1/0 blue Elemental creature tokens onto the battlefield equal to your devotion to blue.
+When Master of Waves enters the battlefield, create a number of 1/0 blue Elemental creature tokens equal to your devotion to blue.
 (Each in the mana costs of permanents you control counts toward your devotion to blue.)

 Master of Waves Discussion

 blueiris - Thanks for the comment and compliment.
 I'm glad I could help you!

 I have recently taken out Arcane Adaptation because, before Maskwood Nexus , I was only playing one effect like this and was doing fine.
 I'm testing Maskwood Nexus over Arcane Adaptation for the effect of making tokens.
 As of now, I have not missed having both effects, but it has been a recent change so I'm still testing.

 The deck can operate just fine without everything being a merfolk.
 This is an effect to help with tokens from Master of Waves and so Seahunter can tutor out any creature that I need ( Frilled Mystic and Venser, Shaper Savant come to mind here).
 This kind of effect allows me to use the effects of Lullmage Mentor , draw ability of Kumena , and Merrow Reejerey to a better, more efficient extent.
 Not required, but helps greatly.

 If you don't like Sensei's Divining Top for whatever reason, you don't need to play it.
 I'm the kind of player who will tell you to play with cards you like than what other people "expect" or "staple" type cards.
 I like Top because of the utility.
 This deck's number one goal is to be able to untap on other player's turn.
 I can draw a card (more likely with Kumena ), activate top to dig one deeper than before, to do it again on everyone's turn to try and ensure I draw what I need.
 I will agree that taking it out will definitely simplify the deck haha.
 Because Kumena is a powerful draw engine you don't need it.